About EuroBlight

 A European network of scientists and other specialists working on potato early and late blight meet every second year.
 The network combines two previous networks originating from European Concerted Actions and has 150 members.

-The 19th workshop was hosted by Agroscope at Monte Veritá in Ascona
+The 20th workshop was hosted by Wageningen Research at Lunteren, de Werelt in the Netherlands

 The main objective of the Workshop was to present and discuss recent results on integrated control of late blight (Phytophthora infestans) and early blight (Alternaria spp.).
 Specific themes was:

-• Fungicide resistance avoidance strategies and use of alternative products to control late blight and early blight
+• Fungicide efficacy: resistance avoidance strategies and use of alternative products to sustainably control late blight and early blight.

-• Global issues - how can a global view of pathogen information help the individual farmer?
+• How can a global view of host and pathogen information help to develop and promote IPM/ICM solutions for individual farmers?